 You can tackle Piz Boè as an extension on day 4, or as a detour on day 5.

-To do it as an extension you can unload your backpack at rifugio Boè and with a much lighter load head onto path no. 638 following signs for rifugio Capanna Fassa.
+To do it as an extension you can unload your backpack at Rifugio Boè and with a much lighter load head onto path no. 638 following signs for rifugio Capanna Fassa.
 It will take around 90 minutes roundtrip.

-If you prefer to do it as part of a detour on day 5 then you can ascent the mountain using path no. 638 then descent on path.
+If you prefer to do it as part of a detour on day 5 then you can ascent the mountain using path no. 638 then descent on the path.
 636 eventually rejoining the official Alta Via 2 route.
 The detour will only add an extra hour to your day, not including the time you will spend at the summit enjoying the views!

 Another alternative is simply booking a night at the Capanna Fassa hut built right on the summit of Piz Boè.
-I had a chance to stay at this hut in September, a couple of months after completing Alta Via 2 and have captured some of my most memorable photographs from this summit.
+I had a chance to stay at this hut in September, a couple of months after completing Alta Via 2, and have captured some of my most memorable photographs from this summit.

-Day 5: Rifugio Boe to Rifugio Castiglioni on Passo Fedaia
+Day 5: Rifugio Boè to Rifugio Castiglioni on Passo Fedaia

-380 m / 1247 feet
+Elevation gain: 380 m / 1247 ft

-1170 / 3839 feet
+Elevation loss: 1170 m / 3839 ft

 PATH NUMBERS: 627, 601

 Today will be a tough day for your knees.
 It involves a lot of going down and not a lot of up.
-It’s also an exciting day as you will be nearing to the Dolomite’s highest peak – Marmolada.
+It’s also an exciting day as you will be nearing the Dolomite’s highest peak – Marmolada.

-If scree slopes and you aren’t friends, you can hike from Forcella del Pordoi up for ca. 20 minut on path 627A to reach the Sass Pordoi cable car upper station.
+If scree slopes and you aren’t friends, you can hike from Forcella del Pordoi up for ca. 20 minutes on path 627A to reach the Sass Pordoi cable car upper station.
 By taking the cable car down to Passo Pordoi you will save yourself a painful hour on a scree slope.

-Once you reach Passo Pordoi Alta Via 2 continues on path no. 601 through scenic green alpine meadows dotted with wildflowers, a complete contrast to the barren landscapes of the Sella massif.
+Once you reach Passo Pordoi, Alta Via 2 continues on path no. 601 through scenic green alpine meadows dotted with wildflowers, a complete contrast to the barren landscapes of the Sella massif.

 There is a pizza place right near the refuge, where you can eat something other than pasta and polenta served at the huts.
-If you still have some energy to explore you can walk across the dam and find a restaurant which serves ice cream desserts!
+If you still have some energy to explore you can walk across the dam and find a restaurant that serves ice cream desserts!

 Day 6: Rifugio Castiglioni to Passo San Pellegrino

-24.5 km / 15.2 miles
+Distance: 24.5 km / 15.2 mi

-1080 m / 3543 feet
+Elevation gain: 1080 m / 3542 ft

-1200 m / 3937 feet
+Elevation loss: 1200 m / 3937 ft

 PATH NUMBERS: 610, 689, 694, 670, 607